 PMO-SJC-2(D).
-EMERGENCY ORDER EXTENDING UNEXPIRED DEADLINES RELATING TO LAW COURT APPEALS today, and until further order of the Court, 49 calendar days are added to any unexpired deadline established by court order, court rules, or notices and schedules issued by the Clerk's Office, related to any Law Court This order does not include affect deadlines for notices of appeal or any deadlines set by statute.
+TERMINATION DATE FOR EMERGENCY ORDER EXTENDING UNEXPIRED DEADLINES RELATING TO LAW COURT APPEALS

+On March 17, 2020, we issued the following Emergency Order Extending Unexpired Deadlines Relating to Law Court Appeals: In light of the public health concerns arising from the novel coronavirus (COVID-19), effective today, and until further order of the Court, 49 calendar days are added to any unexpired deadline established by court order, court rules, or notices and schedules issued by the Clerk's Office, related to any Law Court appeals.
+This order does not include affect deadlines for notices of appeal or any deadlines set by statute.